VolodyaKEK/GodotConsole/README.md

 - Add `Console.connect_node(self)` in `_ready` on nodes which have acceptable commands (or just connect them with `Console.connect_node(node)` from anywhere)

 # Acceptable command example
-Acceptable command is any function with "_cmd" at the end
+Acceptable command is any function with "_cmd" at the end.
+Postfix can be changed setting `Console.command_postfix` property to any string.

 ```gdscript
 func _ready():